mbierman/unifi-installer-for-Firewalla/README.md

 # Uninstalling

+Update: the [installer script](https://raw.githubusercontent.com/mbierman/unifi-installer/main/unifi-uninstall.sh) will remove the unifi docker and ALL related data.
+If you want to start from square one, you can use this.
+But be warned, I mean square one.
+It is currently set to remove all the docker data.
+I may make it more forgiving in the future, but if things aren't working and you need to start over, this should get you there.

+## using the script

+1. Save this file on your firewalla (/home/pi/.firewalla/run/docker/ is good)
+1. chmod a+x [scriptname] to make it executable
+2. Run the script.

+If you want something less severe, the commands below give you more discresion.

 If you need to reset the container (stop and remove and try again) run the following commands.

 WARNING: if you use these commands you are stopping and removing the container.
 Don't do this unless you are sure that you don't mind potentially losing stuff.
 If you haven't managed to get the Controller running then there is probably no harm in going forward.
 Otherwise, only do this if you know at least a little bit about what you are doing.